Doctoral candidates

 About the doctoral process

-Academic work at the University of Oldenburg is governed by the Regulations on the Principles for Safeguarding Good Academic Practice at the Carl von Ossietzky University of Oldenburg.
-In the event of suspected academic misconduct, the suspicion will be investigated in accordance with the Regulations on the Principles of Safeguarding Good Academic Practice at the Carl von Ossietzky University.
+Academic work at the University of Oldenburg is governed by the Regulations on the Principles for Safeguarding Good Scientific Practice at the Carl von Ossietzky University of Oldenburg (available in German only).
+In the event of suspected academic misconduct, the suspicion will be investigated in accordance with the aforementioned regulations.
 The responsible bodies and contact persons are in particular the ombudspersons and the Commission for Good Academic Practice at the University of Oldenburg.

-Answers to questions about correct academic work can also be found in the eLearning course "Good academic practice in doctoral studies"which is available in German and English on the Graduate Academy website.
+Further guidance is provided with the eLearning course "Good academic practice in doctoral studies" which is available in German and English on the Graduate Academy's website.

 Counselling service for doctoral candidates

-The counselling services offered by the Central Student and Career Counselling Office (ZSKB) is open to all doctoral candidates and doctoral students at the University of Oldenburg.
+The counselling services offered by the Central Student and Career Counselling Office (ZSKB) is open to all doctoral candidates and prospective doctoral candidates at the University of Oldenburg.
 If you have any questions about orientation or career prospects, the doctoral counselling service is available to you free of charge and confidentially.
-NEW: The writing counselling of the ZSKB is now also available for doctoral students.
+NEW: The writing counselling of the ZSKB is now also available for doctoral candidates.

-You can find subject-related advice, for example on financing and qualifications in structured doctoral programmes, on the Graduate School websites 3GO (for the Schools I - IV) and OLTECH (for School V and VI and for the Institute of Computing Science).
+You can find subject-related advice, for example on financing and qualifications in structured doctoral programmes, on the Graduate School websites 3GO (for the Schools I - IV) and OLTECH (for the Schools V and VI and for the Institute of Computing Science).

-Counselling on non-academic topics (e.g. visa, accommodation, etc.) is offered by the Welcome Service of the International Office offers counselling to all international doctoral candidates.
+Counselling on non-academic topics (e.g. visa, accommodation, etc.) is offered to all international doctoral candidates by the Welcome Service of the International Office.

 Starting the doctorate right